wywin/Rubustat/README.md

 #####The code
 * daemon.py - the underlying daemon class from [here](http://www.jejik.com/articles/2007/02/a_simple_unix_linux_daemon_in_python/).
   I added on some stale-pid checking.
 * rubustat_daemon.py - the proper daemon.
-Reads from status, controls the GPIO pins, and does email and sqlite logging, if enabled
+Reads from status, controls the GPIO pins, and does email notifications, if enabled, and sqlite logging, if enabled
 * rubustat_web_interface.py - the web interface.
 Auto launches rubustat_daemon.py, and writes to status.
-Optionally displays local weather conditions, dictated through ZIP in config.txt.
-You will have to adjust getWeather to strip off the annoying link from the bot.
+Optionally displays local weather conditions, dictated by the ZIP code in config.txt.
+You will have to adjust getWeather to strip off the annoying link from the bottom of the API result.
 * static/ and templates/ - various html, css, and js to make the web interface fancy.
 NOT AT ALL standards compliant, but it works, so I'm happy with it.

 ####Credits